ray-project/ray/doc/source/ray-core/tasks/patterns/tree-of-tasks.rst

 We call ``ray.get`` after both ray function invocations take place.
 This allows you to maximize parallelism in the workload.
 Notice in the execution times below that with smaller and finer tasks, the non-distributed version is faster; however, as the task execution time increases, that is the task with larger list takes longer, the distributed version is faster.
-Takeaway here is that fine trained tasks are an anti Ray pattern.
+Takeaway here is that fine grained tasks are an anti Ray pattern.

 .. code-block:: python